0-Tikaro/simulation-protocol/README.md

 CTM maps have a standard suite of rules, which all boil down to “don’t play on peaceful and don’t abuse the game too much”.
 You can read the full list of rules I use down below:

 1. Do not play on peaceful difficulty.
-Use Easy or higher (Normal recommended).
+Use Easy or higher (Normal is recommended).
 2. Do not use mods/glitches to give yourself an advantage.
-3. Do not leave boundaries of the map (these are usually high mountains or bedrock walls).
+3. Do not leave boundaries of the map (these are usually high mountains or bedrock/barrier walls).
 4. Do not create nether portals.
-5. Do not move or craft Ender Chests.
+5. Do not craft or move Ender Chests.
 6. Do not cheat villager trades.
 Use the exact items required.
-7. Your objective is to find and complete the special wool monument.
+7. Your objective is to find and complete the Wool Monument.
-8. You cannot craft objective items for the monument, except for metal/gem blocks.
+8. You cannot craft objective items for the Monument, except for metal/gem blocks.

 ---